How to repurpose holiday leftovers for a delicious week of meal planning

 Some people look forward to leftovers and others can't imagine eating the same food for several meals.
-Whatever your opinion is around leftovers, it is important to have a plan for how to manage them.
-The holidays often come with extra appetizers, desserts, and treats.
-Having these foods around the house can create a temptation to snack.
-This can make it even harder to manage your weight over the holidays.
-Here are a few ways to work with leftovers so you don't end up nibbling mindlessly.
+Whatever your opinion is, it is important to have a plan for how to manage them.
+Here are strategies and recipes for dealing with all those holiday leftovers.

 Leftovers make future meals less time-consuming.
 Try portioning out a lean protein, green veggie and a whole grain into a plastic container.
 Place this in the freezer for a lunch-to-go or dinner for a night when you'd rather not cook.

 If you end up with extra desserts, try freezing small servings in plastic snack bags.
 It is a lot easier to avoid tempting treats when they are out of sight.
 And yet individual dessert servings that defrost quickly will provide a portion controlled option to quench that sweet tooth.

 Try reusing holiday leftovers and morphing them into something new.
 Here are a few recipes using common holiday proteins.
 The first recipe is Wild Rice and Leftover Turkey Soup from The Seasoned Mom.
 It contains wild rice which is high in minerals and dietary fiber.

 The second recipe is Leftover Ham & Bean Soup from Jo Cooks.
 I like this recipe because it contains parsnips, which are high in potassium and white beans, which are both filling and an excellent source of dietary fiber.